 Who has access to your information?

-Your data will, of necessity, be shared internally where it is necessary for FoodCycle staff to perform their duties.
+Your data will be shared internally, only where it is necessary for FoodCycle staff to perform their duties.
 FoodCycle will strive to limit access to your data to those staff who have a legitimate reason for seeing it and will endeavour to keep your data secure at all times.

 FoodCycle will not rent or sell your personal information to other organisations.